kaarmu/typst.vim/README.md

 # typst.vim

-*OBS* Work In Progress.
+*OBS: Work In Progress*

+(Neo)vim plugin for [Typst](https://typst.app).

 I am applying the 80/20 rule in this project since I prefer to have something now rather than waiting for everthing later.

-(Neo)vim plugin for [Typst](https://typst.app).

 ## Features

-*(Existing)*
+**Existing**
 - Vim syntax highlighting.
 - Compile the active document with `:make`.

-*(Possible features)*
+**Possible features**
 - Formatting using [this](https://github.com/astrale-sharp/typst-fmt/)?
 - Even better highlighting for neovim using treesitter?